abdurrafay-2012/Python-Jarvis-Voice-Assistant/README.md

 # Python-Jarvis-Voice-Assistant
-A simple Python-based Voice Assistant that can open websites, tell the time, and open system apps using voice commands.

-# Python Jarvis Voice Assistant

 A simple and efficient voice assistant built with Python to automate basic daily tasks.
 This project focuses on understanding Voice-to-Text and Text-to-Speech logic.